My finances, my projects, my life

 1. Who is the SARL-S intended for and what type of business is it?

-The SARL-S (simplified limited liability company) is relatively new on the Luxembourg scene, as it has only been in existence since 16 January 2017.
+The SARL-S (société à responsabilité limitée simplifiée, or simplified limited liability company) is a variant of the classic SARL created in January 2017 in Luxembourg.
 It’s aimed especially at young entrepreneurs and self-employed workers whose activity does not require large financial or capital investment.
+This form of company is particularly suitable for providing intellectual, coaching, consultancy, training or advisory services, etc.

 It is quite possible to start your SARL-S with just EUR 1, hence its nickname of the “one-euro company”.